Pvtw124/ecommerce-website/README.md

 # ecommerce-website
-functional website to sell products, with backend that allows you to control the site.
+Website to sell products, with backend that allows you to control the site.

+Made with HTML, CSS, PHP, and run ontop of a mySQL server